m-adil-ali/EDA_and_Data_Wrangling/README.md

 Objective:
-- Each file consists of EDA and Data Wrangling practices
+Each file consists of EDA and Data Wrangling practices.